-ing/closing and can be cleaned and disinfected.
+Discontinue passing offering plates and similar items that move between people.
+[21] Use alternative giving options such as secure drop boxes that do not require opening/closing and can be cleaned and disinfected.
 Consider implementing digital systems that allow congregants/visitors to make touch-free offerings.
-(CDPH, 10)
+(CDCH, 10)

-Consider limiting touching for religious and/or cultural purposes, such as holding hands, to members of the same household.
-(CDPH, 11)
+Consider limiting touching for religious and/or cultural purposes, such as holding [22] hands, to members of the same household.
+(CDCH, 11)